How do Language Models Bind Entities in Context?: Existence of Binding IDs

 \section{Existence of Binding IDs}

 In this section, we first describe our hypothesized binding ID mechanism.
 Then, we identify two key predictions of the mechanism, factorizability and position independence, and verify them experimentally.
-We provide an informal argument in Appendix~\ref{apx: necessity binding ID} for why this binding ID mechanism is the only mechanism consistent with factorizability and position independence.
+We provide an informal argument in \cref{apx: necessity binding ID} for why this binding ID mechanism is the only mechanism consistent with factorizability and position independence.

 \textbf{Binding ID mechanism. }We claim that to bind attributes to entities, the LM learns abstract binding IDs that it assigns to entities and attributes, so that entities and attributes bound together have the same binding ID (Fig. \ref{fig:binding-illustration}).
-In more detail, our informal description of the binding ID mechanism is: \begin{enumerate} \item For entity $E_k$, encode both the entity $E_k$ and the binding ID $k$\footnote{In Fig.~\ref{fig:binding-illustration} we used shapes to denote abstract binding IDs.
-In the text, we will identify the abstract binding IDs with the integers $\{0, 1, \dots, n-1\}$ so that the $k$-th entity/attribute has the abstract binding ID $k$.} in the activations $Z_{E_k}$. \item For attribute $A_k$, encode both the attribute $A_k$ and the binding ID $k$ in the activations $Z_{A_k}$. \item To answer a query for entity $E_k$, retrieve from $\zcontext$ the attribute that shares the same binding ID as $E_k$. \end{enumerate} Further, for activations $Z_{E_k}$ and $Z_{A_k}$, the binding ID and the entity/attribute are the only information they contain that affects the query behavior.
+In more detail, our informal description of the binding ID mechanism is: \begin{enumerate} \item For the $k$-th entity-attribute pair construct an abstract binding ID that is independent of the entity/attribute values.
+Thus, for a fixed $n$-entity binding task (e.g. \textsc{capitals} task) we can identify the $k$-th abstract binding ID with the integer $k\in\{0,\dots,n-1\}$. \item For entity $E_k$, encode both the entity $E_k$ and the binding ID $k$ in the activations $Z_{E_k}$. \item For attribute $A_k$, encode both the attribute $A_k$ and the binding ID $k$ in the activations $Z_{A_k}$. \item To answer a query for entity $E_k$, retrieve from $\zcontext$ the attribute that shares the same binding ID as $E_k$. \end{enumerate} Further, for activations $Z_{E_k}$ and $Z_{A_k}$, the binding ID and the entity/attribute are the only information they contain that affects the query behavior.

 More formally, there are \textit{binding functions} $\Gamma_E(e, k)$ and $\Gamma_A(a, k)$ that fully specify how $Z_E$ and $Z_A$ bind entities/attributes with binding IDs.
 Specifically, if $E_k = e \in \mathcal E$, then we can replace $Z_{E_k}$ with $\Gamma_E(e, k)$ without changing the query behavior, and likewise for $Z_A$.